 A free half hour introductory consultation will assess general health, diet, sleep, work and leisure habits.
 From this strictly confidential information, Sue will plan a one hour lesson and a simple home practice which will include a combination of the tools of yoga; whatever is appropriate to the individual's needs.
 It is important that the person is committed to a short regular practice at home.
 This will enable her/him to become aware of, and change, patterns of movement, breathing, diet or lifestyle and help the teacher to see how the practice is working.
 At each subsequent lesson, the practice will be revised and adapted to suit development as it arises.
 Lessons are generally spaced 2 - 4 weeks apart and cost £40 per hour when held at Millers Farm.
 Prices may vary at other venues according to space rental and travel costs.

 To make an appointment, please email

 British Wheel of Yoga Foundation Course 1

-60 hours of tuition over 8 Sundays and one weekend
+60 hours of tuition over 10 Sundays 10am-5pm

 Bespoke Yoga Breaks can be arranged.
-Staying at Millers Farm in the barn's self-catering accommodation could include personal yoga lessons programmed to your timetable - early morning, pre-lunchtime, early evening or late practices specific to your needs, be they energetic or soothing postures, pranayama, relaxation, meditation or mantra chanting or a therapeutic One to One session.
+Staying at Millers Farm in the barn's self-catering accommodation could include personal yoga lessons programmed to your timetable - early morning, pre-lunchtime, early evening or late practices specific to your needs, be they energetic or soothing postures, pranayama, relaxation, meditation or mantra chanting or a Therapy session.
 Visits from local therapists can also be arranged: massage, kinesiology, herbal remedies.......And you will have time to walk in the stunning countryside or visit the main attractions in the locality.
 Please email if you are interested.